quintel/merit/README.md

 with its **electricity production** (note that this is not equal to its demand).

+###### NOTE: The scaling of MO load_profiles can result in loads (MW) larger
+then the available efficiency

+This happens because the area under the profiles needs to be scaled to the total produced electricity but the shape of the profiles does not always include all information.

+For example, the profiles for wind may not describe every gush of wind that has been converted into electricity and therefore 'misses' features, i.e., it has a trough where it should have a peak.
+This is inevitable as we do not have measurement of every location in the Netherlands where a turbine is situated and we do not know the exact relation between the wind speeds (measured) and the production of a turbine.

+This means that to reproduce the total production, the profile has to be scaled vertically (to make up for the lost peaks) and peaks in the load may become unphysically high.
+This is not a fundamental problem, as the curve is only indicative of the variability of the technology, but it might confuse the user.

 #### Full load hours

 The full load hours are defined as: